dobrou/CsvLINQPadDriver/README.md

 ### Format ###

-* CSV separator: character used to separate columns in files.
+* Separator: characters used to separate columns in files.
 Can be `,`, `\t`, etc. Auto-detected if empty.
 * Use [CsvHelper](https://joshclose.github.io/CsvHelper) library separator auto-detection: use CsvHelper library separator auto-detection instead of internal one.
-* Ignore bad data: ignore malformed CSV data.
+* Ignore bad data: ignore malformed files.
+* Ignore blank lines: do not process blank lines.
+* Trim whitespaces: data whitespaces trim options.
-* Allow comments: lines starting with `#` will be ignored.
+* Allow comments: allow single-line comments - lines starting with `#` (default) will be ignored.

 ### Memory ###